pytorch/pytorch/.github/requirements/README.md

     setup the pip environment
   * pip-requirements-macOS.txt.
 This is used by MacOS build and test jobs to setup the pip environment
+  * pip-requirements-Windows.txt.
+This is used by Windows build and test jobs to setup the pip environment